Emergent frequency-dependent selection predicts mutation outcomes in complex ecological communities: Lotka-Volterra model

 but here we leave them to be arbitrary for generality.
 As defined in Eq. \eqref{eq:GaussianSampling}, the other interaction coefficients $A_{pi},A_{mi},A_{ip},A_{im}$ (where $i\neq p,m$) are of order $1/S$ and much smaller than $A_{pm},A_{mp}$.
 Finally, we also allow arbitrary values for the carrying capacity $r_m$, in order to obtain the functional dependence of the fixation probability.
 In reality, we should also sample $r_m$ using $\rho$ similarly as above.

 Including the parent-mutant dynamics, the full set of Lotka-Volterra equations are

-We focus on the ``strong-selection-weak-mutation'' limit: we let the mutant invade when the community is close to a steady state, then we let the community evolve till the parent or the mutant becomes extinct.
-This approximation is one of the main assumptions of our analysis, which ignores the possibility of having multiple mutations in the community simultaneously.
+We focus on the ``strong-selection-weak-mutation'' limit: we assume an ecological steady state and let the mutant invade when the community is close to the steady state, then we let the community evolve till the parent or the mutant becomes extinct, even though the parent and mutant may transiently coexist for a long time.
+This approximation is one of the main assumptions of our analysis, which ignores the possibility of having multiple mutations in the community simultaneously due to finite mutation rates.

 Instead of the abundances themselves, it is useful to focus on the dynamics of the mutant frequency

 which evolves till reaching the point $f=0$ or $f=1$.
 We denote the initial frequency as $f_0\ll 1$.
 Using the Lotka-Volterra equation, we have